likethemammal/visualizer-micro/README.md

 ### getSpectrum and getWaveform

 These methods retrieve the actual visualization data from the audio source.
 They each return arrays.
-They can be called anytime after an audio source is loaded, but in most use cases they'll only be called if the audio source isn't paused.
-They'll normally also be called inside an animation loop to capture the change in audio data.
+They can be called anytime after an audio source is loaded, but in most use cases they'll only be called if the audio source isn't `paused`.
+They would also normally only be called inside an animation loop to capture the change in audio data.

 ```js